History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 6.7.1 Reading of Charges

-The Chair of the Hearing Panel shall begin the hearing by reading the specification of charges into the record.
+The Panel Chair shall begin the hearing by reading the specification of charges into the record.

 6.7.2 Opening Statements